Geography 321 - The United States » 2019 » Chapter 4 Test The North American Political Economy

 C. Electors must vote for someone with the same religious background

-D. Electors must vote for someone over 50-years-old
+D. Electors cannot vote for someone with their same last name

 Need help with your exam preparation?